ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Large, complex organizations frequently adopt a decentralized model for DNS management, whereby management of a subtree of the name space is delegated to a local department by the central IT organization.
-In such situations, the 'psd' tag makes it possible for those local departments to declare any arbitrary node in their subtree as an Organizational Domain.
-This would be accomplished by publishing a DMARC Policy Record at that node with the psd tag set to 'n'.
+In such situations, the "psd" tag makes it possible for those local departments to declare any arbitrary node in their subtree as an Organizational Domain.
+This would be accomplished by publishing a DMARC Policy Record at that node with the psd tag set to "n".
 The reasons that departments might declare their own Organizational Domains include a desire to have different policy settings or reporting URIs than the DMARC Policy Record published for the apex domain.